cloud-platforms-streaming/azure-obs-vm/README.md

 You could also build the VM every time and go from there.
 You will want to install the audio driver manually (by double clicking `vac462full.exe` in the file explorer and following the prompts).

-You will also need to install the AMD GPU driver extension from the Azure portal.
-This is normally included as a part of the `image_vm.sh` deployment, but it is *not* included as part of the standard build (in order to save time).

 Then run `c:\firstrun.bat` and you are good to go.